SUMMER & FALL 2023

 Meet Liam, our first Concurrent Enrollment graduate.

-1. Complete a Norco College Online 2023 Winter or Spring Application
+1. Complete a Norco College Online 2023 Summer or Fall Application - Print out or screenshot your application confirmation page (you will need this later).

 2. Print & Fill Out High School Concurrent Enrollment (HSCE) School/Parent Approval Form

 3. Parent/Guardian Signature & Student Signature Required (Electronic/Typed Signatures Accepted)

 4. Take School/Parent Approval for to High School Administrator for school approval.

 5. Request your official high school transcripts - sealed or emailed directly from the high school to HSconcurrent@norcocollege.edu

 6. Submit completed packet that includes: Parent/School approval form, application confirmation page, and official high school transcripts to HSconcurrent@norcocollege.edu